String Submodular Functions with Curvature Constraints: Introduction

-Suppose that $\mathcal I=\{S\subset X: \text{card}(S)\leq k\}$ for a given $k$, where $\text{card(S)}$ denotes the cardinality of $S$.
+Suppose that $\mathcal I=\{S\subset X: \text{card}(S)\leq k\}$ for a given $k$, where $\text{card}(S)$ denotes the cardinality of $S$.
 Then, we call $(X,\mathcal I )$ a \emph{uniform} matroid.

 The main difference between \eqref{eqn:1} and \eqref{eqn:2} is that the objective function in \eqref{eqn:1} depends on the order of elements in the string~$M$, while the objective function in \eqref{eqn:2} is independent of the order of elements in the set $N$.
 To further explain the difference, we use $\mathcal P(M)$ to denote a permutation of a string $M$.
-Note that for $M$ with length $k$, there exists $k!$ permutations.
+Note that for $M$ with length $k$, there exist $k!$ permutations.
 In \eqref{eqn:1}, suppose that for any $M\in \bbA^*$ we have $f(M)=f(\mathcal P(M))$ for any $\mathcal P$.
-Then problem \eqref{eqn:1} reduces to problem \eqref{eqn:2}.
+Then, under these special circumstances, problem \eqref{eqn:1} is equivalent to problem \eqref{eqn:2}.
 In other words, we can view the second problem as a special case of the first problem.
-Moreover, there can be repeated identical elements in a string, while a set does not contain identical elements (we note that this difference can be bridged by allowing multisets).
+Moreover, there can be repeated identical elements in a string, while a set does not contain identical elements (but we note that this difference can be bridged by allowing the notion of multisets in the formulation of submodular set functions).